 Hover to see how factors connect to Self-regulation.
 Then click connected factors to explore strategies related to multiple factors.

-Self-regulation includes directing behavioral responses and aligning them with goals and standards, such as social and academic expectations.
-Learners who can successfully self-regulate their behaviors accomplish this by monitoring and inhibiting their actions or impulses.
-It is important to note that the perception of appropriate behavior in learning environments may be dictated by dominant social norms in a culture and may not match learners' own cultural norms, attitudes, and beliefs.
+Self-regulation includes recognizing our behavioral responses and aligning them with standards, such as social expectations.
+Students who can successfully self-regulate their behaviors accomplish this by flexibly monitoring and inhibiting emotions, attention, motivation, actions, or impulses in pursuit of a goal.
+It is important to note that the perception of appropriate behavior in learning environments may be influenced by dominant social norms in a culture and may not match learners' own cultural norms, attitudes, and beliefs.

 Self-regulation can be broken down into three main components: